Kafka Exactly-Once: Producers + Transactions

 producer.abortTransaction();

-This enables the read-process-write cycle to be atomic: read from input topic, process, write to output topic, and commit input offsets all succeed together or all fail together.
+} This enables the read-process-write cycle to be atomic: read from input topic, process, write to output topic, and commit input offsets all succeed together or all fail together.
+For the full mechanics of Kafka's transactional implementation, see Kafka Transactions Deep Dive.

 Transactional Consumers: Reading Only Committed Data

-Consumers must configure isolation.level=read_committed to participate in exactly-once semantics, ensuring they only see messages from committed transactions.
+Consumers must configure isolation.level=read_committed to participate in exactly-once semantics.
+With this setting, they only see messages from committed transactions; in-flight and aborted writes are filtered out.

 Configuration: